likagogishvili/MeetUpBuddy/README.md

 # 📅 MeetUpBuddy

-**MeetUpBuddy** is a friendly scheduling tool built with **React** and **NestJS**.
+**MeetUpBuddy** is a friendly scheduling tool built with **Next.js** and **NestJS**.
 It helps you share your availability and lets friends, coworkers, or collaborators book time with you — no more endless "When are you free?" messages!

 ---